AdobeDocs/analytics.en/help/components/dimensions/exit-dimensions.md

 # Exit dimensions

+*This help page describes how exits work as a dimension.
+For information on how exits work as a metric, see the [Exits](../metrics/exits.md) metric.*

 Exit dimensions record the last dimension value, and retroactively apply it to all hits in the visit.
 Exit dimensions are available for all variables with pathing enabled under [Traffic variables](/help/admin/admin/c-traffic-variables/traffic-var.md) in Report suite settings.

 ## Populate exit dimensions with data